Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 Getting Around Berlin

-Besides Swapfiets, you can also get around using other Berlin bike sharing options or via scooters (Lime or Nextbike).
-You can find them virtually along any street in Berlin.
+Besides Swapfiets, you can also get around using other bike sharing options or even electric scooters, which you can find virtually along any street in Berlin.

 Related Guide: Moving to Germany and want to know how to convert a foreign driver’s license to a German driving license?
 Find out how in our step-by-step Driver’s License in Germany Conversion guide.